jconway12/City-Comparator/README.md

 ## Design
 Colors correlate to city attribute, while size of the bar relates to relative score out of 10.

-## Architecture & Technologies
-Project is built with:

-JavaScript for data visualization and management,
-D3 and CSS for interactive visualization, and
-Webpack to bundle javascript files.

 ## Implementation Timeline
 Tuesday: